 I have lived with dogs since I could crawl, growing up with a doxi mix, a tri-colour Collie and a number of other dogs I brought home... often to my parent's consternation.
 My first involvement with Briards was in 1982 when I came across a litter of Briard/Puli puppies while living in Munich, Germany during my junior year at UPENN.
 The little male puppy I picked from the litter became known as Tristan and was my constant companion and best buddy for 16.5 years.
 In 1984, Nadja, a white German Shepard puppy, joined us.
-Together we traveled and lived around Europe until we returned the US in 1989 and eventually settled in Massachusetts, 1996, where I began my graduate work in Animal Behaviour at UMASS Amherst.
+Together we traveled and lived around Europe until we returned the US in 1989 and eventually settled in Massachusetts in 1996, where I began my doctoral work in Animal Behaviour at UMASS Amherst.
 Despite surgery requiring hip displacement at 9 month of age, Nadja lived to the ripe old age of 12 years and passed prior to my PhD fieldwork in Chile.

 The loss of Tristan in 1999 was heart wrenching and I waited two years while I finished my fieldwork before getting another canine companion.
 When the time came though, there was no question what it would be.
 Reading and learning everything I could on Briards during those two dogless years, I realized more and more that Tristan’s personality and behavioural characteristics were well matched by each description I came across about the Briard.